fechan/fechan.github.io/_posts/2024-12-08-direct-inverse-alignment.md

 2. 2nd person NPs
 3. 3rd person NPs

-Then no matter what order the NPs come in the sentences *"I see you"* or *"You see I,"* you always know that *"I"* is the agent because it is higher on the hierarchy than *"you,"* and therefore *"you"* is the object.
+In our direct-inverse version of English, no matter what order the NPs come in the sentences *"I see you"* or *"You see I,"* you always know that *"I"* is the agent because it is higher on the hierarchy than *"you,"* and therefore *"you"* is the object.

 But what if the seeing goes the other way around? **What happens if you want the lower-ranking NP to be the agent?**